 HOW TO OBSERVE

 Brew and enjoy a glass of iced tea with friends.
 Enjoy a drink during lunch at your favorite restaurant.
-If you venture north and west you cannot get Sweet tea, rasberry is the suggested substitute when you cross the Mississippi River.
+If you venture north and west from the southern states, you cannot get Sweet tea, rasberry is the suggested substitute when you cross the Mississippi River.

 Share on social media using #NationalIcedTeaDay.